 An efficient employee onboarding process is significant for all organisations to help the recruits get adjusted to their new workplace.
 When a recruit joins, they have multiple questions regarding office culture, project operations and employee benefits.
 They can settle down and clarify the doubts they have in mind.
 Everything matters, from defining the leave structure to sharing details and documents of the insurance benefits offered to them.

 A recruit expects a detailed information exchange session where they can get the answer to their queries.
-For instance, most companies offer a group health The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy to employees.
-The recruit needs to be asked to register themselves and their family members into the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy.
+For instance, most companies offer a group health policy to employees.
+The recruit needs to be asked to register themselves and their family members into the policy.
 The insurance introduction kit, provided by your insurance service provider can be shared with the employee.
-The kit usually contains relevant documents explaining the coverage and Specific conditions listed in an insurance or medical care policy that is not covered by benefit payments.
-Common exclusions include under the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy along with videos explaining the claim process.
+The kit usually contains relevant documents explaining the coverage and exclusions under the policy along with videos explaining the claim process.
 The kit will also include emergency contact details of the insurance service provider that the employee can reach out to at their time of need.

 From the employee’s perspective